joseprl89/MockURLResponder/README.md

 ## Usage from UI Tests

 As mentioned earlier, the test code will inject into the SUT the mocked responses via its launch arguments.
-This will integrate painlessly with Xcode UITests.
+This allows to communicate the setup of our mocks painlessly from the XCUITests.

 Namely, the integration starts by creating an instance (or more) of `MockURLResponderConfigurator`: